||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist

-Although the geodesic dome was invented some 30 years earlier by Walther Bauersfeld, Buckminister (Bucky) Fuller, while teaching at NC's Black Mountain College during the summers of 1948 and 1949, began reinventing a project that would make him famous: the geodesic dome.
+Although the geodesic dome was invented some 30 years earlier by Walther Bauersfeld, Buckminister (Bucky) Fuller, while teaching at NC's Black Mountain College during the summers of 1948 and 1949, began reinventing this idea that would make him world famous.

 Fuller's dome enterprise, Synergetics, was joined by Thomas C. (T. C.) Howard, who became owner when Fuller left in 1958.
 T. C. Howard grew up in Denver NC and went to school at NCSU in Nuclear Engineering.
 He became an architect by passing the state architecture exam, establishing a reputation for brilliance that still endures.

 In 1956, Synergetics was under contract to the United States Department of Commerce.
 They designed and test-built a 100-foot diameter trade fair pavilion dome in Raleigh.
 It was then flown to Kabul, Afghanistan and later used for trade fairs and expositions in South America, Africa, Europe and the Orient.
 That same year Synergetics designed and built what was at the time the world's largest free-span structure, a 384-foot diameter geodesic dome in Baton Rouge, Louisiana constructed for the Union Tank Car Company as a facility to house and repair railroad cars.

 Synergetics Inc.'s dome business boomed, including commissions for the St. Louis Climatron at the Missouri Botanical Garden, left.
 A 125-foot diameter hemisphere was designed for use by Queen Elizabeth II when she visited Ghana, and other domes went to the Air Force Academy, the 1961 Seattle and 1964 New York World's Fairs, and to Cleveland, St. Louis, New Orleans, and Niagara Falls.

 Howard was also an owner of Charter Industries, Inc., a firm that leased domes around the world.

 Typically, domes are better suited as commercial rather than residential application.
-They can be erected on a moment's notice, provide an instant venue, then packed up and on to the next site.
+They can be erected on a moment's notice, provide an instant venue, then packed up to the next site.
 According to the Buckminster Fuller Institute, the largest geodesic-dome structures are:

 Adapted from Wikipedia and NC Architects and Builders.